supergrayfly/spectrrfi-contracts/README.md

 - Contract is not upgradable (no rule changes).
 - There is no governace token (not necessary for contract functionning).
 - Prices are taken from Chainlink Oracles.
-- 0.1% fee is taken when offers are accepted
+- 0.1% fee is taken when offers are created and accepted
-(paid by buyer in case of sale offer, paid by seller in case of buy offer).

 ## Supported Networks